thlorenz/stringify-key/README.md

 ### Ctrl

-The `ctrl` key seems to work properly, except for the following:
+The `ctrl` key seems to work properly in `readline`, except for the following:

 - `ctrl-i` interpreted as `tab`
 - `ctrl-h` interpreted as `backspace`